 Now that you're done with media planning, it is time for the campaign launch.
 During the launch phase, the main responsibility of the media buyer is to ensure effective media delivery and constant monitoring of the ad performance or campaign performance.

-At this stage, it is crucial for media buyers to analyze what works and what doesn’t and, based on those insights, make further decisions.
+At this stage, media buyers must analyze what works and what doesn’t and, based on those insights, make further decisions.

-As a media buyer, you must make sure the advertisement appears in the desired location, in front of the audience, and in the right context.
-Make sure to deliver highly relevant messages that bring value to consumers instead of disturbance or irritation. make sure you've picked the right ad space.
-Track the progress and the customer engagement after media buying.
+As a media buyer, you must ensure the advertisement appears in the desired location, in front of the audience, and in the right context.
+Make sure to deliver highly relevant messages that bring value to consumers instead of disturbance or irritation.
+Check if you've picked the right ad space.
+Track the progress and customer engagement after automated media buying.

 Revise

 Attention!
 Don’t be afraid to adjust the settings, budget, and/or media outlets during the campaign.
 Set up deadlines for reassessment.
 Be ready to review periodically throughout the campaign, and always re-evaluate the original plan and strategy.
-If you find that the results are not meeting the initial objectives, be flexible and adapt quickly.
+If you find that the results do not meet the initial objectives, be flexible and adapt quickly.

 The post-campaign stage is a time to reflect and think about the good, the bad, and the ugly of the advertising campaign in terms of delivery, media space, return on investment, customer engagement, and overall performance.

-Here it is important for media buyers to make the right conclusions.
-This way you will draw valuable insights for your future media planning strategy.
+It is important for media buyers to make the right conclusions.
+This way, you will draw valuable insights for your future media planning strategy.

 Finally, look at the data from different angles.
 Invite others to examine the data and discuss your impressions.